rileylemm/chatmind/docs/API_DOCUMENTATION.md

 # ChatMind API Documentation

-**Modern REST API for querying and visualizing your ChatGPT knowledge graph.**
+**Modern REST API for querying and visualizing your ChatGPT dual-layer knowledge graph.**

 The ChatMind API provides a clean, type-safe interface for accessing your processed ChatGPT conversations, semantic clusters, and knowledge graph data.
 Built with FastAPI for automatic documentation and validation.

+---

 ## 🚀 Quick Start